Estimating Coherent Contributions to the Error Profile Using Cycle Error Reconstruction: Theory - Coherent and decoherent error propagation

-The proof of \cref{eq:quad-linear-errors} for Pauli fidelities of repeated channels is summarized in \cref{sec:appendix B}.
-We refer to $|h_P|^2$ as the coherent contribution to the error $P$.
-To a good approximation, coherent errors first induce a purely quadratic error growth as opposed to the purely linear initial growth characteristic to decoherent errors.
+Just as in \cref{eq:fidel-repeated-channel}, error probabilities corresponding to a Pauli-twirled repeated channel $(\mc E^x)^{\rm RC}$ closely follow a quadratic equation: { } We elaborate on \cref{eq:quad-linear-errors} in \cref{sec:appendix B}.
+To a good approximation, coherent errors first induce a purely quadratic error growth as opposed to the purely linear initial growth characteristic of decoherent errors.
 This difference in propagation speed is the key to differentiating the two error sources.